 With Digital Outcomes and Specialists 3 just around the corner, there is no time like the present for suppliers to become picky around which tenders they apply for on DOS2.
 Here’s some advice….

-First things first as a Digital Outcomes and Specialists framework supplier you will receive email alerts every time a new opportunity is published, this is a great reminder to regularly go onto the Digital Marketplace and find opportunities that could be of interest.
+First thing’s first: as a Digital Outcomes and Specialists framework supplier you will receive email alerts every time a new opportunity is published, so this is a great reminder to regularly go onto the Digital Marketplace and find opportunities that could be of interest.
 There is no reason why you as a DOS supplier shouldn’t adopt the same mindset as a buyer and create a shortlist of potential opportunities.
 Once you have your potential picks then this is when you get into the nitty gritty of really deciding whether or not you should apply for an opportunity, and here’s how…

 Check the date the DOS opportunity closes

 If it’s tomorrow and you’re stuck in an all-day meeting, let’s face it – you aren’t making that deadline.
 Make sure there is a reasonable amount of time for you to organise your response.